 A paper from Money's lab at Miami University in Oxford, Ohio, and colleagues at the College of Mount St. Joseph in Cincinnati, Ohio, reveals how fungal squirt guns fire spores over distances of more than 2 meters.
 The researchers used high speed cameras running at up to 250,000 frames per second to capture these blisteringly fast movements.

 Click here to view a montage of high-speed video clips showing sporangiophore discharge in Pilobolus kleinii.
 The videos were made at camera frame rates of up to 250,000 fps.
 Each discharge is completed in Anvil Chorus from Verdi's Trovatore.

-Spores are launched at maximum speeds of 25 meters per second─remarkable for a microscopic cell.
-This corresponds to accelerations of 180,000 g, no less!
+Spores are launched at maximum speeds of 25 meters per second – remarkable for a microscopic cell.
+This corresponds to accelerations of 180,000 gn, no less!
 In terms of acceleration, these are the fastest flights in nature.
 The fungi studied were two ascomycetes (Ascobolus immersus and Podospora anserina) and two zygomycetes (Pilobolus kleinii, and Basidiobolus ranarum).

 We thank Nik for providing us the movie.
 We had featured his work on the discharge of spores in basidiomycetes (which include mushrooms) previously.
 An interview with Nik broadcast on CBC radio is also available.
 (Scroll down to the third program segment.)